Long Term Care Integration Project (LTCIP)

 Coordinated Care Initiative (CCI)

 In July 2012, legislation was passed in California that established the Coordinated Care Initiative (CCI) to transform the State’s Medi-Cal (Medicaid) care delivery system.
-CCI integrates the administration of medical, behavioral, and long-term care services for older adults and persons with disabilities into a single organized delivery system.
+CCI integrates the administration of medical, behavioral, and long-term services and supports for older adults and persons with disabilities into a single organized delivery system.

 San Diego was selected as one of seven California counties to implement CCI.
 Implementation began in San Diego County in April 2014.

 What is the Coordinated Care Initiative (CCI)?